bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

     format_version: 5

-This configuration is valid, everything else is optional, but does not include anything to execute, there's nothing to `run`.
+The above configuration is valid but does not include anything to execute with `run`.

 A minimal configuration which you can `bitrise run`: